MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 - Office 365 client channels
   For more information, see [Overview of update channels for Office 365 ProPlus](https://technet.microsoft.com/library/mt455210.aspx).

 To view the Office 365 Client Management dashboard in the Configuration Manager console, go to **Software Library** > **Overview** > **Office 365 Client Management**.
 At the top of the dashboard, use the **Collection** drop-down setting to filter the dashboard data by members of a specific collection.
+Beginning in Configuration Manager version 1802, the Office 365 client management dashboard displays a list of relevant devices when graph sections are selected.

 ### Display data in the Office 365 Client Management dashboard
 The data that is displayed in the Office 365 Client Management dashboard comes from hardware inventory.
 Enable hardware inventory and select the **Office 365 ProPlus Configurations** hardware inventory class for data to display in the dashboard.
 #### To display data in the Office 365 Client Management dashboard
 1. Enable hardware inventory, if it is not yet enabled.
 For details, see [Configure hardware inventory](\sccm\core\clients\manage\configure-hardware-inventory).
 2. In the Configuration Manager console, navigate to **Administration** > **Client Settings** > **Default Client Settings**.